CAC 40 Stock Market Index

 A stock index embodies a country’s top companies shares from a particular exchange.
 In this case the CAC 40 (CAC quarante) represents 40 of the largest companies traded on the Euronext Paris Stock Exchange.
 As France is one of the leading economies in Europe, the CAC is the strongest indicator of economic performance.

 There are many advantages to trading indices, they are made up of several stocks and there is constant market movement in each stock.
 This can contribute to their share price being relatively volatile, and such occurrences can happen when there is a major economic or political event that will affect the country as a whole.
 They are more liquid than equities for instance.
-Traders are still exposed to market risk, however, with CAC 40 CFD trading at a much lower level, as they never own the actual asset and the investment can be leveraged up to 200 times.
+Traders are still exposed to market risk, however, with CAC 40 CFD trading at a much lower level, as they never own the actual asset and the leveraged trading is available.
 Traders can place a buy on the CAC 40 and if the price goes up before they intend to sell, the traders will earn the price difference, if the price goes down, then they will sustain losses.

 - The CAC moves in increments of 0.50